rolandyuwy/tp/docs/UserGuide.md

 This document is a User Guide meant to assist you in using SimplyKitchen to manage your food inventory.

-The [quick start](#3-quick-start) section guides you in setting up and launching the SimplyKitchen application on your computer.
+The [Quick Start](#3-quick-start) section guides you in setting up and launching the SimplyKitchen application on your computer.

-The [application layout](#4-application-layout) section provides an overview of how the application looks like on your computer.
+The [Application Layout](#4-application-layout) section provides an overview of how the application looks like on your computer.

-The [features](#5-features) section helps you understand and use the features of SimplyKitchen.
+The [Features](#5-features) section helps you understand and use the features of SimplyKitchen.
 It gives clear examples for each feature to ensure that the purpose and constraints of the feature are evident.

-The [upcoming features](#6-upcoming-features-coming-in-v20) section provides a peek on the future expansion of SimplyKitchen.
+The [Upcoming Features](#6-upcoming-features-coming-in-v20) section provides a peek on the future expansion of SimplyKitchen.

 The [FAQs](#7-frequently-asked-questions-faqs) section contains some Frequently Asked Questions with regard to SimplyKitchen.

-The [command summary](#8-command-summary) section acts as a quick reference point for all the features of SimplyKitchen.
+The [Command Summary](#8-command-summary) section acts as a quick reference point for all the features of SimplyKitchen.

-Finally, the [glossary](#9-glossary) section provides explanations for commonly used terms.
+Finally, the [Glossary](#9-glossary) section provides explanations for commonly used terms.

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html#">^ Back to top</a></div>